marcol-create/ANSYS_Chassis_Automation/README.md

 ---

-> **Note:** Panel meshing is left to the user.
-After the script completes, open the ACP model and generate the chassis mesh using the element size/coarseness appropriate for your analysis.
+🔵 **Panel Meshing:** After the script completes, open the ACP model and generate the chassis mesh using the element size/coarseness appropriate for your analysis.